wp-plugins/timespan/readme.txt

 **Are you guys for hire?**

 We sure are.
 We're a custom design & WordPress development shop.
-If WordPress can do it, we can do it. <a href="http://www.paper-leaf.com">Drop us a line!</a>
+If WordPress can do it, we can do it. <a href="http://www.paper-leaf.com" target=“_blank”>Drop us a line!</a>

 == Installation ==